Data Governance

 Online presentation, 3 August 2021.
 Watch on YouTube

-Mrs. Paulo participated in the Virtual Expert Roundtable on the “EU’s Strategic Autonomy in the Era of Global Internet Governance” organized by the Europe-Asia Centre, Brussels.
+Mrs. Paulo participated in the Virtual Expert Roundtable on “EU’s Strategic Autonomy in the Era of Global Internet Governance” organised by the Europe-Asia Centre, Brussels.
 Ms. Paulo discussed EU technological autonomy, data governance, and cybersecurity aspects in an expert round.
 Discussion among distinguished speakers, e.g. H.E.
-Violeta Bulc, European Commissioner for Transport (2014 to 2019), highlighted the role of the private sector, interoperability, and policy-making process.
+Violeta Bulc, European Commissioner for Transport (2014–2019), highlighted the role of the private sector, interoperability, and policy-making processes.
+Read the news and watch video.

 Thematic Workshop, 24-25 June 2021